manoj1749/amfoss-tasks/Introspection/README.md

 I will master my skills and participate in hackathons and achieve grateful things which can uplift the amfoss club.

 ### Do you have any feedback for the selection process?
+Its a best way of selection process according to my knowledge which gives an oppurtunity to learn wonderful things through the cs50 course along with it I also learned to google certains errors faced when going through the tasks.